 Innately primordial materials dominate the interior spaces: gray granite, white oak, leather and felt.
 The architect insisted that the materials must be primarily from Switzerland and finished by domestic firms.
 Ali Tayar custom designed many of the furnishings and fixtures for the hotel.
 But in pursuit of his concept of the “Mountain Lodge,” he also brought the nonchalance of American modernism to Zermatt, with furniture by Ludwig Mies van der Rohe, Raymond Loewy, Vladimir Kagan and Eero Saarinen.

 USM – a Classic Among Classics

-USM Modular Furniture – displayed in the collection of New York's Museum of Modern Art (MoMA) – complements this selection of modern classics.
-The reception counter, the shelves in the suites, a library in the penthouse suite, and modern sideboards for the multimedia units in the rooms are just a few of the pieces by USM Haller featured at this exquisite lodge.
-There are also two special features: the housekeeping teams can be seen in the hallways with USM Haller service carts.
-And USM know-how was incorporated into the design of the building – wholly in the tradition of the company, which originated as a metal manufacturing business and made its name with steel frame structures for modular construction before it began making furniture.
+USM modular furniture – displayed in the collection of New York's Museum of Modern Art (MoMA) – complements this selection of modern classics.
+The reception counter, the shelves in the suites, a library in the penthouse suite and sideboards for the multimedia units in the rooms are just a few of the pieces by USM Haller.
+There are also two special features: Even the housekeeping teams can be seen in the hallways with USM Haller service carts.
+And USM know-how was incorporated into the design of the building – wholly in the tradition of the company, which originated as a metal manufacturing company and made its name with steel frame structures for modular construction even before it began making furniture.